-Information regarding current Running Start courses at participating high schools is available at www.wmcc. edu/academics/running-start-program.
+Information regarding current Running Start courses at participating high schools is available at www.wmcc.edu/academics/running-start-program.

 Local high schools and students interested in Running Start may call the coordinator at 752-1113, Ext.
-3019, for more information or email jcamille@ccsnh.edu.
+3019, for more information.